Top war-crimes court issues arrest warrants for Netanyahu, ex-defense minister and a Hamas leader

 Yair Lapid, another opposition leader, called it a “prize for terror.”

-Israel’s campaign has caused heavy destruction across Gaza and driven almost the entire population of 2.3 million people from their homes, leaving most dependent on aid to survive.
+Israel’s campaign has caused heavy destruction across Gaza, decimated parts of the territory and driven almost the entire population of 2.3 million people from their homes, leaving most dependent on aid to survive.

-The ICC panel pointed to Netanyahu and Gallant’s role “in impeding humanitarian aid … and their failure to facilitate relief by all means at their disposal,” noting that moves to let in more aid have been “conditional” and “insufficient.”
-The lack of food, water and medical supplies created conditions that lead to civilian deaths, the panel said.

 Two days after Hamas’ attack on southern Israel, Gallant announced a total seal on Gaza, vowing not to let in food, fuel or other supplies.
 Under U.S. pressure, Israel began allowing a trickle of humanitarian aid to enter a few weeks later.